Skip to main content

 Ensure that FlutterGeneratedPluginSwiftPackage was added to Frameworks, Libraries, and Embedded Content

-Step 2: Add Run Prepare Flutter Framework Script Pre-Action
+Step 2: Add Run Prepare Flutter Framework Script Pre-action

 #